 Headshots on black or grey can give a very unique look that can be very impactful for website bios, keynote speeches or anything else where you might what to make a striking first impression.
 Let’s take a look at how I captured Miss B’s headshots.

-The 4 Strip Box Ring Light on Black
+The 4 Strip Box Ring Light

 This headshot was lit with 4 studio strobes modified with strip boxes.
 The strip boxes were essentially arranged in a circular fashion to create a very high power ring light.
 Additionally, I set up a couple V-flats behind her to get more light to reflect back at her and keep her from falling into blackness.